BinaryStudioAcademy/bsa-2021-scout/frontend/ATS/README.md

 ## Modules

-`modules` folder contains all application NgModules.
+`app` folder contains all application NgModules.

 - AppModule is basic for all other modules
 - RoutingModule is an Adapter for routing